icyy001/Dynamic-Event-Website/README.md

-# Practical 2 – Dynamic Event Website
+Dynamic Event Website

-This is a small **university programming practical** for creating a simple dynamic event listing page.
+Originally developed as a learning project to explore frontend–backend interaction and dynamic content rendering.
 It demonstrates basic web development skills including:

 * **HTML** for page structure